turingschool-examples/backend_mod_1_prework/day_1/README.md

 ## An Introduction to Ruby

 [Read This Introduction](https://learnrubythehardway.org/book/intro.html) to the Learn Ruby The Hard Way Tutorial.
-To reiterate this introduction, ***DO NOT*** copy and paste code examples when working through lessons in your capstone.
+To reiterate this introduction, ***DO NOT*** copy and paste code examples when working through lessons in your prework.
 Actually type each of them out.

 ### Ruby Basics Lessons